Xu929-X1/reins/README.md

 - **Interrupt** — pause the loop when something looks wrong
 - **Correct** — override a bad result or redirect the agent
 - **Resume** — continue from where you stopped, not from the beginning
+- **Framework agnostic** — register any function, from any library, or none at all

 You stay in control.
 The loop stays yours.